USPTO Cost Differences Between a Large and Small Entity

 The small or large status is determined on a case-by-case basis with respect to each particular patent application.
 For an applicant that starts off small, the question is whether this applicant has assigned, granted, conveyed or licensed the invention to a large entity, or is under an obligation to do so [see MPEP 509].

 For example, it is entirely possible for an applicant to be a small entity in a first patent application, and yet be a large entity in a second patent application that is licensed to a company with more than 500 employees.

 A US nonprofit organization may qualify as a small entity if it falls under one of the following categories [see 37 CFR 1.27(a)]:

 a) a university or other institution of higher education located in any country;

 c) a nonprofit scientific or educational organization qualified under a nonprofit organization statue of a state of the US.

 A foreign university or other institution of higher learning would automatically qualify as a small entity.
 All other foreign entities must qualify as a nonprofit under US federal law as a 501(c)(3) corporation or under US state law as a nonprofit scientific or educational organization.

-The issue here is whether or not such an error occurred in good faith.
+The issue here is good faith.
 If the erroneous payment(s) were in good faith, the patent owner may attempt to cure the prior deficient payments by submitting the balance due.

 If the erroneous payments were not made in good faith, the result may be an unenforceable patent due to inequitable conduct.
 A false declaration of small entity status with strong evidence of a high level of intent to deceive may lead to a finding of inequitable conduct.